zestia/ember-select-box/README.md

 This Ember CLI addon provides you with a native HTML select box component.
 But, it also comes with a faux-select box made from divs.

+Select boxes solutions are rarely perfect for what you want, ember-cli-select-box is designed so you can _compose your own_ as easily as possible.

 <a href="http://andrewkirwin.me/ember-cli-select-box/native-single-select" target="_blank">Demo of flexibility</a>